WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/sn/sn1-11/sn1/sn1.7.pli.md

 ---
 title: Appaṭividita sutta - Not Fully Comprehended
 description: Those who do not fully comprehend the teachings are led by others' views and do not awaken from sleep.
-Those who fully comprehend the teachings are not led by others' views and are awakened, fully comprehending, faring evenly amidst the uneven path.
 fetter: personal existence,adherence to rites and rituals,doubt
 tags: comprehension, awakening, speculative views, teachings, evenness, unevenness, sn, sn1-11, sn1
 id: sn1.7